THOMASELOVE/ichps2018/README.md

 - The Slides for the session
 - The Data and Code described
-- A list of References cited
+- A [list of References](https://github.com/THOMASELOVE/ichps2018/tree/master/references) cited in the slides, or otherwise recommended

 ## Brief Description